This post may contain affiliate links for your convenience. Read our disclosure policy.

-Thank you to DecoArt for sponsoring our giveaway and this post by providing me with the paint supplies needed to make these adorable Paint Pour Christmas Ornaments!
+Thank you to DecoArt for sponsoring this post by providing me with the paint supplies needed to make these adorable Paint Pour Christmas Ornaments!

 Follow the instructions on the pouring medium bottle for mixing ratios.
-You’ll want to mix up each color in a separate disposable cup.
+You’ll want to mix up each color you plan to use in a separate disposable cup.

-Set each Acrylic Disc on top of a disposable cup, set inside a bucket or other place for the paint to drip off into.
+For each ornament, start by setting an acrylic disc on top of a disposable cup, set inside a bucket or other place for the paint to drip off into.
 I found a shallow bucket worked great for this because I didn’t have to worry about any of the paint spilling out!

 In another disposable cup, layer the previously mixed paint with pouring medium in alternating patterns.
 Layer the colors slowly so they do not mix or get bubbles.

 Once you have the layered paint, slowly pour onto the clear acrylic ornament discs, starting in the center.
 As the paint pours it will run to the sides and start dripping over into the bucket.
 Continue pouring until the paint has reached all sides.
 If desired you can pick up the cup and gently tilt it to different sides to manipulate the pattern.
-Be careful not to drop the ornament off of the top of the cup though or you’ll have a big mess (yea, speaking from experience ha!)
+Be careful not to drop the ornament off of the top of the cup though or you’ll have a big mess.

 There’s not really a science to this (that I know of) so play around with several iterations and color combinations!
 If you don’t feel like layering the colors and pouring it all out, you can play around with just dribbling some paint in random places and manipulating the ornament to let the colors marble together.